ECAP5/ECAP5-DWBUART/docs/src/spec/2_overall-description.rst

 .. requirement:: U_REGISTERS_01

-   The peripheral shall provide memory-mapped registers described in the table below.
+   The peripheral shall provide the memory-mapped registers described in the table below.

 .. requirement:: U_MEMORY_INTERFACE_01

    The peripheral memory-mapped registers shall be accessible through a wishbone interface.

-  .. _Memory_Mapping_and_Registers:
 .. list-table:: Memory Mapping and Registers
   :header-rows: 1
   :widths: 1 94 1 1 1 1